scalabli/quo/docs/console.rst

 ``Launching Applications``
 ---------------------------

-Quo supports launching applications through :func:`quo.launch`.
+Quo supports launching applications through :func:`quo.Console.launch`.
 This can be used to open the default application associated with a URL or filetype.

 This can be used to launch web browsers or picture viewers, for instan